dgnorton/ncid/doc/INSTALL-Mac.md

     files are normally in /usr/local/etc/ncid.

 > - If a binary package is available:

-    Extracting the tar file will REPLACE the contents of all of the NCID configuration files.
+>> Extracting the tar file will REPLACE the contents of all of the NCID configuration files.
 Be sure to back them up first.
-    This includes:
-    + all files ending with .conf, including those in the conf.d directory
+   This includes all files in /usr/local/etc/ncid/.
-    + ncidd.blacklist
-    + ncidd.whitelist
-    + ncidd.alias
-    <br><br>

 > - Copy ncid-VERSION.mac-osx.tgz to the Mac, then:

-    + sudo tar -xzvf ncid-VERSION-mac-osx.tgz -C /
+          sudo tar -xzvf ncid-VERSION-mac-osx.tgz -C /

-    + EXAMPLE: sudo tar -xzvf ncid-0.64.mac-osx.tgz -C /
+          EXAMPLE: sudo tar -xzvf ncid-0.64.mac-osx.tgz -C
-    <br><br>

 > - You will need to manually compare your backed up configuration
     files with the new ones, and manually edit any differences.